 Pursuant to Art.
-5(8) of CONSOB Regulation no. 17221 of 12 March 2010, it should be noted that Finmeccanica engaged in a transaction with Ansaldo Energia Holding SpA (a joint venture in which it holds 55%) in 2011 that, while exempt, still falls within the definition of a transaction of "greater importance" and had an impact on the Company's financial position and results.
+5(8) of CONSOB Regulation 17221 of 12 March 2010, it should be noted that Finmeccanica engaged in a transaction with Ansaldo Energia Holding SpA (a joint venture in which it holds 55%) in 2011 that, while exempt, still falls within the definition of a transaction of "greater importance" and had an impact on the Group's financial position and results only as they relate to the impact of disposals with third-party purchasers.

-Below is a summary of the main features of the transaction as required by CONSOB Communication no. DEM/10078683 of 24 September 2010:
+Below is a summary of the main features of the transaction as required by CONSOB Communication DEM/10078683 of 24 September 2010:

-• Counterparty - Ansaldo Energia Holding SpA;

-- Nature of the relationship with the related party Company held in a joint venture (55%); - Purpose of the transaction Finmeccanica Spa sold its wholly-owned subsidiary Ansaldo Energia SpA to an Italian company, Ansaldo Energia Holding (formerly named Ansaldo Electric Drives), held in a joint venture between First Reserve Corporation (45%) and Finmeccanica Spa (55%); - Price €thou.
-1,071,900;
+- · Counterparty Ansaldo Energia Holding SpA; - Nature of the relationship with the related party Company held in a joint venture (around 55%); - · Purpose of the transaction Finmeccanica SpA sold its wholly-owned subsidiary Ansaldo Energia SpA to an Italian company, Ansaldo Energia Holding (formerly named Ansaldo Electric Drives), held in a joint venture between First Reserve Corporation (45%) and Finmeccanica SpA (55%); - Price €thous.
+1,071,900; - Impact on the consolidated financial statements: see Note 5 (explanatory notes to the 2011) Consolidated Financial Statements).

-There were no changes or developments in the transactions with related parties described in the Report on Operations at 31 December 2010 that had a material impact on Finmeccanica's financial position or results in 2011.
+There were no changes or developments in the transactions with related parties described in the Report on Operations at 31 December 2010 that had a material impact on the Finmeccanica Group's financial position or results in 2011.